The Descent: Casting

 Filmmakers originally planned for the cast to be both male and female, but Neil Marshall's business partner realized that horror films rarely have all-female casts.
-Defying convention, Marshall cast all women, and to avoid making them clichéd, he solicited basic advice from his female friends.
+Defying convention, Marshall cast all women, and to avoid making them clichéd, he solicited advice from his female friends.
 He explained the difference, "The women discuss how they feel about the situation, which the soldiers in Dog Soldiers would never have done."
-He also gave the characters different accents to enable the audience to tell them apart and to establish a more "cosmopolitan feel" than the British marketing of Dog Soldiers.
+He also gave the characters different accents to enable the audience to tell them apart in the dimly lit caves and to establish a more "cosmopolitan feel" than the British marketing of Dog Soldiers.

 The cast included Shauna Macdonald as Sarah, Natalie Mendoza as Juno, Alex Reid as Beth, Saskia Mulder as Rebecca, MyAnna Buring as Sam, Nora-Jane Noone as Holly, Oliver Milburn as Paul, and Molly Kayll as Jessica.
 Craig Conway portrayed one of the film's crawlers, Scar.

 Filming

 While The Descent is set in North America, the film was shot entirely in the United Kingdom.
 Exterior scenes were filmed in Scotland, and interior scenes were filmed in sets built at Pinewood Studios, near London.
 The cave was built at Pinewood because filmmakers considered it too dangerous and time-consuming to shoot in an actual cave.
 Set pieces were reused with care, and filmmakers sought to limit lighting to the sources the characters bring with them into the cave, such as helmet lights.

-Marshall cited the films The Texas Chain Saw Massacre, The Thing, and Deliverance as influences in establishing tension in The Descent.
-The director elaborated, "We really wanted to ramp up the tension slowly, unlike all the American horror films you see now.
+Marshall cited the films The Texas Chain Saw Massacre, The Thing, and Deliverance as influences in establishing tension in The Descent, saying "We really wanted to ramp up the tension slowly, unlike all the American horror films you see now.
 They take it up to 11 in the first few minutes and then simply can't keep it up.
 We wanted to show all these terrible things in the cave: dark, drowning, claustrophobia.
 Then, when it couldn't get any worse, make it worse."
-Marshall also said at the 63rd Venice International Film Festival that he was inspired by Italian horror films of the past, in particular, those by Dario Argento and Lucio Fulci.
+Marshall said at the 63rd Venice International Film Festival that he was inspired by older Italian horror films, in particular, those by Dario Argento and Lucio Fulci.

-Simon Bowles designed the maze of caves for The Descent.
-Reviews credited Bowles: e.g., "Bowles' beautifully designed cave sets conjure a world of subterranean darkness."

-The film had twenty-one cave sets, built by Rod Vass and his company Armordillo Ltd. using a unique system of polyurethane sprayed rock that was developed for this production.
+Production designer Simon Bowles built a network of caverns and tunnels for The Descent at Pinewood Studios.
+Much of the cave system was constructed from self-expanding foam, which provided a rock-like surface texture and could be cut away to give the camera and lighting crew access.

 Production of The Descent competed with a big-budget American film that had a similar premise, The Cave.
 The Descent was originally scheduled to be released in the United Kingdom by November 2005 or February 2006, but The Cave began filming six months before its competitor.
-The filmmakers of The Descent decided to release their film before The Cave, so they fast-tracked production to be completed by the end of February 2005.
+The filmmakers of The Descent decided to release their film before The Cave, so they fast-tracked production to complete by the end of February 2005.